 In other words, He was telling them that the bread Moses gave them in the desert was not the same as "The Bread of Life."
 Their bread was heavenly only because it was provided by God and came down from heaven.
 It was for their natural body, and although they received it regularly, it was not Eternal, it did end.

 Jesus said, "my Father gives' (present and perpetual) the "True Bread' from Heaven."
 Jesus continually gives life to the world

 When His Spirit comes in we are transformed (born again), and become Spiritual Beings, "I in them, you in me," (John 17:20-23).

-Perhaps the greatest challenge as well as reward for the Christian, is to discover this Holy Spirit that Jesus has placed within each Believer; then to learn how to hear and recognize His voice.
+Perhaps the greatest challenge and reward for the Christian is to discover this Holy Spirit that Jesus has placed within each Believer; then to learn how to hear and recognize His voice.

 At baptism, the Christian symbolically dies, is buried and resurrected with Christ.